 And there you have it – a quick, simple pot holder with so much use!

-Care-wise, because they are crochet with 100% cotton and in a single color, they wash and dry very well in the normal washing machine/dryer cycle with my kitchen towels.
+Care-wise, because they are crochet with 100% cotton, they wash and dry very well in the normal washing machine/dryer cycle with my kitchen towels.
 Because they are made to handle heat, I would caution against using acrylic or another plastic-based/easily meltable yarn for these, as the yarn can melt under high temperature.

 If you work up this pattern and want to show off your work, tag me on instagram at 99percent.coffee!
 I’d love to see your finished projects and how you really make it your own.
 Happy Hooking!